nathabee/RaidShadow/README.md

 ```

 into github :
-Create a new repository on GitHub for your myTestApp app.
+Create a new repository on GitHub for your RaidShadow app.
 Initialise and Add your GitHub repository as a remote:
 ```bash
 echo "# RaidShadow" >> README.md